dlt-hub/dlt/QUICKSTART.md

     # {  "name": "Bob",  "age": "30",  "parent_id": "455",  "child_name": "Dave",  "child_id": "621",  "child_order_in_list": "1"}
 ```

-### 11. Run it yourself
-- replace data.json with your own file
+## 11. Next steps

+1. Replace `data.json` with data you want to explore

-- plug your own iterator or generator
+2. Plug in your own iterator or generator

-- check that the types are correct
+3. Check that the inferred types are correct in `schema.yml`

-- set up your own google bigquery
+4. Set up your own Google BigQuery warehouse (and replace the credentials)

-- create semantic model on top of the data
+5. Make the necessary transformations (e.g. with dbt) to create a semantic layer / analytical model on top of your new clean staging layer

+*question: what does it mean to plug in your own iterator or generator?*